 CeraVe’s Salicylic Acid Body Wash helps you shed dead, dry skin and remove excess keratin from clogged hair follicles.
 As a result, skin feels smoother without the rough, dry texture of keratosis pilaris.
 The body wash also contains ceramides that strengthen the skin’s barrier against moisture loss and infection.
 Therefore, it hydrates for up to a day after a shower.

 Touch’s Exfoliating Body Wash avoids harsh sulfates that dry out the skin.
 It also lacks irritants like parabens, drying alcohols, and dyes.
 Instead, it contains salicylic and glycolic acids to remove dead skin and unclog pores.
-As a result, it treats both keratosis pilaris and body acne.
+As a result, it is effective for keratosis pilaris and body acne (read more).

 To prevent dryness after bathing, it’s best to use a moisturizer.
 But the Touch Body Wash also has hydrating ingredients like aloe, Vitamin E, gotu kola, and hyaluronic acid.
 If you’re not satisfied with results, Touch offers a money-back guarantee.